jakobkhansen/CCDetect-lsp/README.md

 [This plugin](https://github.com/jakobkhansen/CCDetect-vscode) runs CCDetect-lsp as a language server in VSCode.
-However, since CCDetect-lsp relies on compiled C code (for tree-sitter parsing), you should compile CCDetect-lsp from this repo, and replace the plugins `launcher/launcher.jar` file with the jar you compiled, otherwise things will likely not work.
+However, since CCDetect-lsp relies on compiled C code (for tree-sitter parsing), CCDetect-lsp needs to be compiled as a submodule.
+Running `make` from this repo will build CCDetect-lsp and the extension.

 ### Neovim